Large Heavy STEEL Nib Repair, Burnishing and knockout Block

 The roller burnisher is 16cm in length.

-Each end on the standard burnisher can be used
+Both ends on the standard burnishers can be used

 Important note, this block is only for the repair of the standard open nib, NOT CONE and CIRCULAR NIBS. e.g. Sheaffer Triumphs, Parker "51" or similar type nibs.